cepthomas/example_plugin/README.md

 ## Package Repository

 To add a package, you add an entry to one of the `package_control_channel\repository\*.json` files.
-The specific file is the one with the first letter of the `name`.
+The specific file is the one with the first letter of the human-friendly name.
 In our case it would go in `b.json`

 A basic and usually adequate repository entry is (for this example):
 ```json